hbctraining/Training-modules/RShiny/lessons/shinylive.md

 In order for GitHub Pages to be able to render your Shiny app, you will need to have a specifically named directory called "docs", which will hold the files output from Shinylive.

 1. Click the "Create a new folder" icon in RStudio
-2. Named the new directory "docs"
+2. Name the new directory "docs"
 3. Within the console type the following command:

 ```